alexdev03/UnlimitedNametags/README.md

 5. Open a pull request to the main repository.

 ## Where do you get the plugin
-You can buy the plugin on [BuiltByBit](https://builtbybit.com/resources/unlimitednametags.46172/)
+You can buy the plugin on [BuiltByBit](https://builtbybit.com/resources/unlimitednametags.46172/) or on [SpigotMC](https://www.spigotmc.org/resources/unlimitednametags.117526/)

 ## License